Part Two

 Appendix

-Mr. Blades working at Cambridge University Botanic Gardens - 1930’s
+Mr. Blades working at Cambridge University Botanical Gardens - 1930’s

 The Illustrated Dictionary of Gardening published in the 1880’s